 You need to consider that up until the advent of GDPR your personal details would be shown on the public record of domain name registrations.
 That means anyone in the world could very easily find out where you live by doing a simple whois search.
 Thankfully this isn’t always the case now and far less personal information is made available to the public.

 Having said that, when it comes to the contact details you have registered against your domain name, I would still suggest using a valid alternate address if possible, rather than your home address.
 Examples would include your office address, your accountant, solicitor or a PO box (if possible).
 That way if the rules ever change in the future your private details won’t be shared with the world.
 You can update the address details registered against your domain name from the 123-Reg control panel.
 Remember this is different to your billing details.

 So that’s it for now!
 You should receive e-mail confirmation of your domain name purchase and you can verify it’s registered by doing a whois search.
 It might take a couple of days for the whois database to be updated, but you can check here:

 In the next article we’ll take a little break from the web site building and I’ll show you what was involved in making the YouTube channel for this website.
 If you want to dive straight in to setting up your web hosting then skip to this article instead.
 If you spot any errors in this article please get in touch.
-If you’ve got any questions you can post them below by becoming a member.
 Don’t forget to subscribe on YouTube and please join my mailing list.